RedMatrix1/LemnCord_Plus/README.md

 Of course!
 You'll make a big difference if you do!
 But nothing bad... okay?
 # Will it be merged with the original?
 Never.
 And don't ask why
+# Where you?
+I don’t know, all this is boring.. sorry
 # Contact
 Discord: thenotchaoz